Fexty12573/SharpPluginLoader/docs/API/SharpPluginLoader.Core.Entities.Entity.md

 #### Parameters

 `index` [UInt32](https://docs.microsoft.com/en-us/dotnet/api/System.UInt32)<br>
-The index of the shell in the monsters shell list (shll)
+The index of the shell in the entities shell list (shll)

 `target` [MtVector3](./SharpPluginLoader.Core.MtTypes.MtVector3.md)<br>
 The position the shell should travel towards